garronej/vite-envs/README.md

 Create-react-app [supports environment variable](https://create-react-app.dev/docs/adding-custom-environment-variables/) but they are bundled at build time when `yarn build` is run.
 If we want to change anything like the URL of the backend the app should connect to, we have to rebuild, we can't ship customizable Docker image of our CRA apps.
+In practice CRA-ENVS enable to turn a statically build React project into a configurable webapp.

 The solution would be to be able to do:
 ```bash